 b) New and evolving technologies and protocols, with their enabling effect on broader opportunities and innovation such as IPv6 and cloud computing, are emerging as an engine for economic and social development.

-Every device connected to the Internet is identified by an IP address [oror unique numerical label used to route data packets globally across the Internet.
+Every device connected to the Internet is identified by an IP address, [a ] orunique numerical label used to route data packets globally across the Internet.
 IP addresses are a finite resource.
 The first implementation, IP version 4 or ‘IPv4’, was deployed on 1 January 1983 and uses 32 bits to represent addresses, generating a theoretical total limit of 232 (4 billion addresses).
 It is still the most widely used today.